ug1y/blockchain_papers/README.md

 ## Privacy

-[FC '14'] [Mixcoin Anonymity for Bitcoin with accountable mixes](Privacy/2014_Mixcoin_Anonymity_for_Bitcoin_with_accountable_mixes.pdf).
+[FC '14] [Mixcoin Anonymity for Bitcoin with accountable mixes](Privacy/2014_Mixcoin_Anonymity_for_Bitcoin_with_accountable_mixes.pdf).
 Bonneau J, Narayanan A, Miller A, et al.

-> Note: This paper propose a protocol to achieve a general design, allowing clients and mixes to specify a variety of free parameters to facilitate anonymous payments in bitcoin and similar cryptocurrencies.
+> Note: This paper proposed a protocol to achieve a general design, allowing clients and mixes to specify a variety of free parameters to facilitate anonymous payments in bitcoin and similar cryptocurrencies.
 With this protocol, we can complete the mixing in a few hours, prevent the stealing and fees of less than 1% without changes to Bitcoin itself.
 Against active attackers this scheme oﬀers similar anonymity to traditional communication mixes.

 ## Analysis